-A2 Hosting’s Starter package will get you one website, five databases, unlimited storage and transfer, and cPanel control panel.
+A2 Hosting’s Starter hosting package will get you one website, five databases, unlimited storage and transfer, and the popular cPanel control panel.
 Higher-tiered plans come with unlimited sites, databases, storage, and transfer, and free SSL and SSD.

 - FREE Cloudflare CDN and SSD speed boost